Société de l'assurance automobile du Québec

-Child safety involves choosing a car seat that is adapted to a child's weight and height, and installing it properly.
+Child safety involves choosing a car seat that is adapted to a child's weight and height and installing it properly.

 It is important to consider the weight and height limits specified by the manufacturer – in particular the weight limit in the case of a rear-facing seat – as well as ease of use.
-A child seat that is easy to use has a better chance of being used properly.
+A child safety seat that is easy to use has a better chance of being used properly.

 Before you purchase a car seat, it is also important to consult your vehicle owner's manual, consider the space available in the back seat, and check how to install a car seat in your vehicle.